thelocalgodd/dict-app/README.md

-## A very simple dictionary app that uses the dictionaryapi API
+## This is a very simple app made with dictionaryapi.dev API

+### FEATURES

+- Pronunciation of word played automatically
+- Shows most words
+- Dark and Light mode